On this page:

 - Less Hazardous Chemical Syntheses: Wherever practicable, synthetic methods should be designed to use and generate substances that possess little or no toxicity to human health and the environment.

-- Designing Safer Chemicals: Chemical products should be designed to effect their desired function while minimizing their toxicity.
+- Designing Safer Chemicals: Chemical products should be designed to affect their desired function while minimizing their toxicity.

 - Safer Solvents and Auxiliaries: The use of auxiliary substances (e.g., solvents, separation agents, etc.) should be made unnecessary wherever possible and innocuous when used.